FENECON Home 20 & 30 assembly and operating instructions

 5. The other pins are for the integrated relay contacts. |

-7. the plug must be connected to the FEMS box. |
+7. connect the plug to the FEMS box. |

 This chapter can be skipped if there are several battery towers.